Obama pins recovery hopes on Europe's leaders

 Obama's pro-growth emphasis has found support among European leaders, including the new French president, Francois Hollande, and put him somewhat at odds with German Chancellor Angela Merkel, the flag-bearer for strict fiscal austerity.

-By the time of the G20, leaders will know if Greek voters have chosen a pro-euro party to lead a new government.
+By that time, leaders will know if Greek voters have chosen a pro-euro party to lead a new government.
 Obama made a special appeal to Greece on Friday, saying "the Greek people also need to recognize that their hardships will likely be worse if they choose to exit from the euro zone."

 Obama expressed confidence that the U.S. banking system was well prepared to weather the stresses of the euro zone crisis.